knodax-labs-demo/aws-data-and-ml-labs/32-recommendation-system-with-sagemaker-factorization-machines.md

-# 🧪 Recommendation System with Amazon SageMaker Factorization Machines
+# Recommendation System with Amazon SageMaker Factorization Machines

-This repository contains a **hands-on lab** that demonstrates how to build a **recommendation system using Amazon SageMaker’s built-in Factorization Machines (FM) algorithm**.
+#### This hands-on lab demonstrates how to build a **recommendation system using Amazon SageMaker’s built-in Factorization Machines (FM) algorithm**.
 The lab walks through the complete end-to-end workflow, from environment setup and data preparation to model training, deployment, and inference.

-The exercise is designed for **beginners**, with clear explanations and practical steps.

 ---

 ## 📌 What You Will Learn